classico-trad-ecletico/comparative-histories/chapter.md

 with the sources necessary for constructing its narratives; on the other hand, it forces history to contend with the nature of disciplinary knowledge and its relation to time.
-This contention has been somewhat disorienting in the methods of architectural history, and the all too common retreat into pure textual criticism offers a convenient but unsatisfactory reaction to it.
+This contention has been somewhat disorienting in the methods of architectural history, and the all-too-common retreat into pure textual criticism offers a convenient but unsatisfactory reaction to it.

 Much of the disciplinary knowledge about buildings of the past does not, indeed, make the cut of critical history.
 This knowledge, however, continues to provide source material for writing histories of architecture that pride themselves on a critical perspective.
-The contradiction between both domains may well be inescapable, inasmuch as the synthetic interpretations of fields such as building archaeology cannot but collapse the historical object onto the observable present, whereas historical criticism functions in the opposite way, prying ourselves apart from the past to expose it as an irreconcilable difference.
+The contradiction between both domains may well be inescapable, since the synthetic interpretations of fields such as building archaeology cannot but collapse the historical object onto the observable present, whereas historical criticism functions in the opposite way, prying us apart from the past to expose it as an irreconcilable difference.
 Even so, architectural history must come to terms with the legitimacy of disciplinary knowledge about the architectural past.
 Failure to do so has led not only to an uneasy coexistence between history and